Ritvik-2002/TensorGo/Readme.md

-# This code is written by Sai Ritvik Charugulla
+This code is written by Sai Ritvik Charugulla

-# To run this code you have to go to frontend folder and run the following command
+To run this code you have to go to frontend folder and run the following command npm intall npm start
-# npm intall
-# npm start

-# To run the code you have to go to backend folder and run the following command
-# You should keep the .env file which I had send you in the backend folder
+To run the code you have to go to backend folder and run the following commandYou should keep the .env file which I had send you in the backend folder npm install node index.js
-# npm install
-# node index.js

 # Routes :